hongyi18/hongyi18.github.io/research.md

 ### One-page summary of some of my publications

+Pictures are listed in reversed chronological order.
 To zoom in the picture, just right click and open it in a new tab.

 | <img src="research/NREFT.png" width="500"> | <img src="research/gravitational_effects.png" width="500"> | <img src="research/decay_rates.png" width="500"> |